bghira/SimpleTuner/OPTIONS.md

   --pretrained_model_name_or_path PRETRAINED_MODEL_NAME_OR_PATH
                         Path to pretrained model or model identifier from huggingface.co/models.
+  --pretrained_transformer_model_name_or_path PRETRAINED_TRANSFORMER_MODEL_NAME_OR_PATH
+                        Path to pretrained transformer model or model identifier from huggingface.co/models.
+  --pretrained_transformer_subfolder PRETRAINED_TRANSFORMER_SUBFOLDER
+                        The subfolder to load the transformer model from.
+Use 'none' for a flat directory.
+  --pretrained_unet_model_name_or_path PRETRAINED_UNET_MODEL_NAME_OR_PATH
+                        Path to pretrained unet model or model identifier from huggingface.co/models.
+  --pretrained_unet_subfolder PRETRAINED_UNET_SUBFOLDER
+                        The subfolder to load the unet model from.
+Use 'none' for a flat directory.
   --pretrained_vae_model_name_or_path PRETRAINED_VAE_MODEL_NAME_OR_PATH
                         Path to an improved VAE to stabilize training.
 For more details check out: